-The non-SBTC changes attenuate the effect of SBTC, reducing the firm pay difference by 1.7 log points.
-Since a larger (smaller) supply of CL (NC) workers makes it easier (harder) for firms to contact these workers, the logic of competitive labor markets suggests that the firm pay difference should fall in response.
+(harder) for firms to contact these workers, the logic of competitive labor markets suggests that the firm pay difference should fall in response.
 This is the relative quantity effect at work.

-Within-Group Inequality.
-Table 5 shows the decomposition of the change in withingroup inequality based on equation (9), in which we decompose the increase in withingroup inequality into the person, firm, and friction effects.
+Within-group inequality Table 5 shows the decomposition of the change in within-group inequality based on equation (9), in which we decompose the increase in within-group inequality into the person, firm, and friction effects.
 They explain 52%, 23%, and 25% of the predicted change in within-group inequality for NC workers and 67%, 15%, and 18% for CL workers, respectively.
 Thus, the increase in within-group inequality is largely driven by the increase in variation in labor productivity within educational groups.

 The increase in the person effect is entirely driven by the increase in the returns to skill.
-Larger returns translate into a larger person effect (equation 9), and the effect of higher θ is stronger for CL workers because they are more skilled than NC workers.
+Larger returns translate into a larger person effect (equation (9)), and the effect of higher θ is stronger for CL workers because they are more skilled than NC workers.
 The increase in the firm and friction effect is mainly driven by the increase in the firm productivity dispersion.
-Wages per efficiency unit of labor depend on the productivity of the employer (equation 11), and thus, wage variation across firms hinges on the properties of the productivity distribution.
-In addition, the appearance of many high-productivity firms increases the variation of outside offers and thus the likelihood of climbing the ladder within less productive firms, which leads to higher frictional wage variation.
+Wages per efficiency unit of labor depend on the productivity of the employer (equation (11)), and thus, wage variation across firms hinges on the properties of the productivity distribution.
+In addition, the appearance of many high-productivity firms increases the variation of outside offers, and thus the likelihood of climbing the ladder within less productive firms, which leads to higher frictional wage variation.
 Hence, the value of the firm and the frictional effects are higher.

-5. CONCLUSIONS
+5. Conclusions